Five Reasons to Love the National Aquarium

 Award-winning exhibits and more than 20,000 aquatic animals make this Inner Harbor destination Baltimore's most popular attraction.

 Since 1981, the National Aquarium has been a can’t-miss destination in Baltimore’s Inner Harbor and is consistently ranked as one of the best aquariums in the country.
-Come face-to-face with animals from all over the globe, including sharks, crocodiles, jellyfish and even a two-toed sloth.
+Come face-to-face with animals from all over the globe, including sharks, crocodiles, jellyfish and even two-toed sloths.

 Besides the stunning habitats, you can also enjoy 4D immersion films about marine life and engage with some of the aquarium’s smaller animals like Australian bearded dragons, hyacinth macaws or tiger salamanders.
-Read on to learn why the Aquarium is one of our favorite local attractions.
+Read on to learn why the National Aquarium is one of our favorite local attractions.

 1. Pet a stingray

 2. Watch dolphins play

-Since 1991, the Aquarium has been a model for dolphins in human care.
+Since 1991, the National Aquarium has been a model for dolphins in human care.
 Each day, visitors can watch volunteers take them through their enrichment activities and continue developing their intelligence.
-You can also learn about the natural seawater sanctuary the Aquarium has established to give its colony a healthier long-term home.
+You can also learn about the natural seawater sanctuary the aquarium has established to give its colony a healthier long-term home, which will be the first of its kind in North America.

 3. Surround yourself with sharks

 The stunning Blacktip Reef exhibit gives you the experience of diving to the bottom of an Indo-Pacific reef.
 Follow the sloped walkways downward to get a multi-floor view of blacktip reef sharks, tasselled wobbegong sharks, clown triggerfish and reticulated whiptail rays.

 4. Go behind the scenes